 EVs in Paradise: Planning for the Development of Electric Vehicle Infrastructure in Maui County: The report is intended to provide an overview and crucial information for those tasked with implementing a plan for a mass deployment of EVs and charging station infrastructure in Maui County.

 Report to the Maui Electric Vehicle Alliance Driving EVs Forward: A Case Study of the Market Introduction and Deployment of the EV in Hawaii: The report focuses on changes being made in Hawaii’s transportation sector, highlighting the steps towards greater adoption of EVs.

-The report captures the lessons learned from the early adopter commercial properties that installed publically available electric vehicle (EV) charging stations on Oahu.
+Lessons Learned Report: The Early Adoption of Electric Vehicle Charging Stations from the Perspective of Oahu’s Commercial Properties: The report captures the lessons learned from the early adopter commercial properties that installed publicly available EV charging stations on Oahu.
 In the report you will find conducted research, evaluated data, and documented early adopter lessons learned about planning, permitting, installing, operating and maintaining charging stations

 Hawaii EV Ready Guidebook for Commercial EV Charging Station Installations: The guidebook serves as a resource for installing and hosting EV charging stations at commercial properties for both privately- and publicly-owned parking lots.